+Acronyms: GHG – greenhouse gas, IPCC – Intergovernmental Panel on Climate Change, TRACI - Tool for the Reduction and Assessment of Chemical and Environmental Impacts

 Life Cycle Inventory Methods

 This chapter describes the data sources, assumptions, and parameters used to establish the LCI values in this study.
+Appendix Table C-1 provides a summary table of the baseline LCI developed for each wastewater treatment system.

 Pre-Treatment

-For all AeMBR and AnMBR systems, as well as the RVFW, the pre-treatment steps include an equalization chamber and fine screening.
+Pre-treatment includes an equalization chamber and fine screening.
 The equalization chamber was sized such that the treatment systems receive a consistent hourly flow of wastewater despite the daily fluctuations in household water use depicted in Figure 2-1.
 Water use peaks between the hours of seven and eight AM during which time a household typically consumes 15 percent of daily, indoor water use (Omaghomi et al. 2016).
 We estimated infrastructure requirements for the equalization tank using tank dimensions assuming reinforced concrete construction.
 Floating aerators provide simultaneous mixing and aeration.
 We sized floating aerators using the CAPDETWorks™ approach, which is based on an oxygen transfer efficiency per unit of mixing power.
 We specified a minimum dissolved oxygen content of 2 mg/L in the model.